rdeneau/formation-fsharp/en/fsharp-training-09-object-oriented.md

 *How to implement it following top-down declarations?*

-**1. Implement in type**, Redirect module functions to type members → More straightforward
+**1. Implement in type**: Redirect module functions to type members → More straightforward

 **2. Intrinsic extensions:**
-→ Declare type "naked", Implement in module, Augment type after → Favor FP style, Transparent for Interop
+→ Declare type "naked", Implement in module, Augment type after → Favors FP style, Transparent for Interop

 ---